Skip to content

 Men have more testosterone than women, which helps maintain fat distribution.
 Furthermore, when women have excess estrogen, fat can’t be processed and usually accumulates in the thighs and hips.
 But, when it drops drastically during perimenopause and menopause, it also causes weight problems because it increases cholesterol levels, depression, and anxiety, which impulses overeating.
 Additionally, it increases fatigue, making physical activity difficult, thus accumulating more fat.

-Dr. Juan talks about all of this in detail in his book “Santo Remedio para Mujeres.”
-He suggests, among other things, asking your doctor about hormonal therapy (3) and vitamin B complex, which promotes serotonin production and supports metabolism during these periods.
-You can also add maca, which helps decrease menopausal symptoms and increase energy.
-(4, 5)
+Ask your doctor about hormone therapy (3) and a B-complex vitamin, which can help with serotonin production and support your metabolism during these periods.
+You can also add Hormonal Balance, which helps reduce menopausal symptoms and increase energy.
+(4)

 Due to pregnancy and breastfeeding, women accumulate more fat in their bodies and less lean muscle.
-Men have the opposite proportion, and it is why they are always using more energy because they need to maintain it.
-In fact, they can stay still and keep burning energy.
-A benefit that women do not have (6).
+Men have the opposite proportion, which is why they always use more energy because they need to maintain it.
+They can stay still and keep burning energy.
+A benefit that women do not have (5).
 That is why exercising and eating protein daily is important, even more so as we age.
 Plus, proteins help extend the feeling of satiety and support metabolism.
-(7)
+(6)

 Men are designed with a higher muscle percentage than fat and have a more active and faster metabolism than women.
-This means, men burn fat faster to convert it into energy, even if they do not exercise.
-This affects women even more after turning 30 when metabolism slows down.
+This means men burn fat faster to convert it into energy, even if they do not exercise.
+This affects women even more after turning 30, when metabolism slows down.
 That is why it is crucial to exercise and nourish yourself to maintain muscle mass.
-Also, a vitamin B supplement can help reduce weight gain and lipid levels by improving energy metabolism.
-(8)
+A supplement like Berberine Slim Fit can help support your metabolism by helping control weight, appetite, and blood sugar levels.

 Whether we admit it or not, women, in general, are more emotional, and sometimes, we handle our emotions by eating.
 Therefore, when we eat something we like, it makes us feel good as it releases dopamine in the brain.
 One option to avoid emotional eating is replacing it with other activities, such as exercise, a hobby, listening to music, or eating healthier foods, like pure cocoa or dark chocolate.
 Another healthy alternative is a cup of Super Slim Café, which, in addition to cocoa, contains green tea and other thermogenic that support fat burning.
 And Will Pow(d)er is another great option that supports hydration, helps control the central nervous system, and balances your mood.

-Something most experts agree on, including Dr. Juan and our nutritionist Sabrina Hernández-Cano is that regardless of our gender, the key for weight loss success is to combine a personalized nutrition plan, that is realistic and sustainable in the long run, with lifestyle changes.
-For example, our Entalla system incorporates daily menus, supplements to maintain your focus, and a support group to help you reach your ideal weight.
+Something most experts agree on is that, regardless of our gender, the key to weight loss success is to combine a personalized nutrition plan that is realistic and sustainable in the long run with lifestyle changes.
+On our website, you'll find free nutrition plans tailored to your needs, including daily menus, recommended supplements, and tips to help you reach your weight goal.

-Remember, even though it may seem like a disadvantage, women still have the best tool at their disposal: an incredible power of resilience and will, which makes us capable to achieve everything we set out to do.
+Remember, even though it may seem like a disadvantage, women still have the best tool at their disposal: an incredible power of resilience and will, which makes us capable of achieving everything we set out to do.
 You can do it!

 Your Santo Remedio team.